-(b)(1) The value of the services of the attorney may be agreed upon by the parties subject to approval of the Board.

-(2) Any offer to make payment if the party waives a claim for attorney's fees under paragraph (2) or (3) of subsection (b) of O.C.G.A. § 34-9-108, or any agreement to waive a claim for attorney's fees as a condition to payment of income or medical benefits, where the only consideration for such waiver is the commencement of income or medical benefits, shall be void ab initio.

-(3) No party shall be required to pay an attorney for services for which the fee was assessed against the opposing party.
-The Board, if deemed appropriate, may approve an attorney's fee which combines fees assessed against an opposing party and fees paid pursuant to approval of an attorney fee contract, provided that the claimant receives a credit for the assessed fee.

-(4) An attorney advertising to render services to a potential workers' compensation claimant must intend to render said services and shall not divide a fee with another attorney who is not a partner in or associate of his or her law firm unless:
+- (b)(1) The value of the services of the attorney may be agreed upon by the parties subject to approval of the Board. - (2) Any offer to make payment if the party waives a claim for attorney's fees under paragraph (2) or (3) of subsection (b) of O.C.G.A. § 34-9-108, or any agreement to waive a claim for attorney's fees as a condition to payment of income or medical benefits, where the only consideration for such waiver is the commencement of income or medical benefits, shall be void ab initio. - (3) No party shall be required to pay an attorney for services for which the fee was assessed against the opposing party.
+The Board, if deemed appropriate, may approve an attorney's fee which combines fees assessed against an opposing party and fees paid pursuant to approval of an attorney fee contract, provided that the claimant receives a credit for the assessed fee. - (4) An attorney advertising to render services to a potential workers' compensation claimant must intend to render said services and shall not divide a fee with another attorney who is not a partner in or associate of his or her law firm unless:

-1. The client consents to associating the other attorney after full disclosure that the fee will be divided; and, responsibility performed and assumed by each attorney; and,
+- 1. The client consents to associating the other attorney after full disclosure that the fee will be divided; and, - 2.
+The fee division is made in direct proportion to the services and responsibility performed and assumed by each attorney; and, - 3.
+The total fee of the attorneys shall not exceed a reasonable fee for the claim.